SheetJS/docs.sheetjs.com/docz/docs/03-demos/09-bundler.md

 ## Parcel

-Parcel Bundler should play nice with SheetJS out of the box.
+Parcel should play nice with SheetJS out of the box.

 :::warning Parcel Bug